nashvillephp/nashvillephp.org/CONTRIBUTING.md

 The following must pass before we will accept a pull request.
 If this does not pass, it will result in a complete build failure.
 Before you can run this, be sure to `composer install`.

-To run all the tests and coding standards checks, execute the following from the command line, while in the project root directory (the came place as the `composer.json` file):
+To run all the tests and coding standards checks, execute the following from the command line, while in the project root directory (the same place as the `composer.json` file):

     composer test